Watts-Lab/task-mapping/tasks/Intergroup Prisoner's Dilemma.md

 Task Instructions (requires payment to access): Bornstein, G., Rapoport, A., Kerpel, L, & Katz, T. (1989).
 Within and between group communication in intergroup competition for publicgoods.
 Journal of Experimental Social Psychology, 25, 422-4

+# Stimuli
-# Stimuli- see images folder for payoff matrix imagery
+see images payoff matrix imagery

 # Materials for alternative versions of the experiment
 A second version of the experiment allowed for intergroup communication.
 After receiving the game instructions and before making their decisions, subjects were allowed to discuss the situation with all other participants.
 Discussions were held in the central experimental room.
 Each discussion lasted exactly 5 min.